JessicaJuliet/meditracker/README.md

 <img src="wireframes/meditracker-database.png" alt="MediTracker MongoDB Collections">

-**Please note**, on further development of this project a decision was made to merge the 'Users' and 'Patients' collections into one as their data was related and made more sense to store under one collection.

-### Sitemap

 I also used Canva to design a sitemap for this website as displayed below:

 <img src="wireframes/meditracker-sitemap.png" alt="MediTracker Sitemap">